 Discounts on the Las Vegas Pass are often available: If you can buy the pass at a discount it's obviously an even better deal and easier to save money.

-Are all of the attractions covered with the Las Vegas Power Pass worth a visit
+Are all of the attractions covered with the Las Vegas Pass worth a visit

 They only thing you'll really have to take into consideration is the price of each attraction outside of the pass.
-If you're only visiting for one day, it's necessary to make sure that the attractions chosen add up to the cost of the pass or more.
+If you're only visiting for three days, it's necessary to make sure that the attractions chosen add up to the cost of the pass or more.

-How not to use the Las Vegas Power Pass
+How not to use the Las Vegas Pass

-As the Las Vegas Power Pass works as a consecutive day pass and not on a 24 hour schedule, you'll want to activate it in the morning as early as possible.
+As the Las Vegas Pass works as a consecutive day pass and not on a 24 hour schedule, you'll want to activate it in the morning as early as possible.
 This allows you to get the most out of the first day.
-You don't want to activate the pass at 3pm the first day.
+What you don't want to do is activate the pass at 3pm the first day.
 This will cause your pass to only be valid for half a day the first day, no matter how long of a pass you purchased.

 You also don't want to choose attractions that are far away from each other.
 If you do, then you're likely to end up visiting a smaller amount of attractions, thus causing the pass to be less of a deal.
 Instead, you'll want to pre-plan each day to where you visit attractions that are relatively close to one another.
 This cuts down on travel time, allowing you to visit more attractions in one day.

-After looking at the rates of both the passes and the attractions, it is clear that the Las Vegas Power Pass is a great tool to save money during your trip.
+After looking at the rates of both the passes and the attractions, it is clear that the Las Vegas Pass is a great tool to save money during your trip.
 With the pass you'll receive free entrance into area attractions, the ability to skip long lines and bonus savings around town.
-With the 3-day pass at the adult rate, you’ll also end up saving around $76, depending on how many attractions you visit during that time period.

-Where do you purchase your Las Vegas Power Pass
+Where do you purchase your Las Vegas Pass